-As a guesthouse owner I make it my duty to make sure all of my guests feel welcome and at home when staying with us.
-Every so often someone checks in and it immediately clicks.
-These are the guests I tend to take under my wing, like a mother goose wanting to show them what a beautiful island I call home.
-I don’t do it for money, I don’t do it for great reviews, although these are ever so welcome.
-I do it purely because I love this little rock and want the world to appreciate it as well.
+As a former guesthouse owner I used to make it my duty to make sure all of my guests felt welcome and at home when staying with us.
+Every so often someone checked in and it immediately clicks.
+These are the guests I tended to take under my wing, like a mother goose wanting to show them what a beautiful island I call home.
+I didn’t do it for money then, I didn’t do it for great reviews either, although I always appreciate those wholeheartedly.
+I did it purely because I love this little rock and want the world to appreciate it as well.

 The Back Bay trail is one of those St. Maarten beauties few people know about and fewer even get to experience.
 Although I am hoping this would change after you read this post.
-I fell in love with this hike after my neighbors, sweethearts that they are invited me and a friend to go hiking with them a year and a half ago.
-Yes, you read that right.
-I’ve only recently discovered this trail myself.
+I fell in love with this hike after my neighbors, sweethearts that they are, invited me and a friend to go hiking with them.
+I’ve been hooked ever since.

 Having never been hiking in my life before that day I was ill prepared.
 The copious amount of alcohol I drank at a party the night before did not really help the situation, but I was determined and desperate to experience something new on St. Maarten.
 I kept my head up (down would have undoubtedly brought up whatever my stomach still had left in it), stuck a smile on my face and started a hike that would change how I saw this little rock.